 HOW DO I GET OFF THE OIG OR MEDI-CAL EXCLUSION LISTS?

 If you are a nurse practitioner and are considering surrendering your NP license in lieu of facing license discipline or revocation, please make sure that you are aware of the ramifications.
-In reality, you will not be able to work in healthcare, in any capacity, at all.
-If you are multiply licensed, those other licenses will be useless to you because you will be an excluded provider under the OIG List of Excluded Individuals/Entities or the Medi-Cal Suspended and Ineligible Provider List and those lists trump the license.
+In reality, you will not be able to work in healthcare in any capacity at all.
+If you are multiple licensed, those other licenses will be useless to you because you will be an excluded provider under the OIG List of Excluded Individuals/Entities or the Medi-Cal Suspended and Ineligible Provider List and those lists trump the license.

 If you are a registered nurse practitioner and you are facing an Accusation calling for the revocation of your NP license, it is far simpler and FAR less expensive and time-consuming to argue it on the front end and have the revocation reduced to a lower level discipline like probation or even suspension.
 For example, defending an Accusation in a stipulated settlement is about $4000.00 with our attorneys, depending on the underlying complaint.
 We have a 99% success rate in keeping our clients’ licenses from being revoked.
 The process is over and done within about 9 months.
 A Petition for Reinstatement of a revoked license is about $7000.00 and requires a 2 to 3-year waiting period.
 The appeals to the OIG List of Excluded Individuals/Entities or the Medi-Cal Suspended and Ineligible Provider List can be another $2000 to $4000 and can take months.
 While defending an accusation is no picnic, it is a far sunnier outcome than the alternative.
 For more on defending a BRN Accusation, click here.